 You must wait three months after getting a tattoo (includes microblading and permanent makeup) before giving blood.
 The wait is due to the increased risk of Hepatitis C and other infections associated with tattoos and piercings.

 If you have recently been vaccinated, you may be temporarily deferred from giving blood.
-You can view the full list of deferral periods for various vaccinations here.
+You can view the full list of deferral periods for vaccinations here.

 To donate blood, you must weigh at least 50 kg (110 lb).
 If you are between the ages of 17 and 23, check your eligibility.

 Donors who have travelled to locations outside of Canada, the continental U.S. and Europe have a waiting period of 21 days after their return home before donating blood.
 Visit the Travel page for more information.